sivakov512/asyncpg-engine/README.md

     assert await con.fetchval("SELECT true")
 ```

-By default `Engine` configured for transactional testing, so every call to `db.acquire` or `con` usage will return the same connection with already started transaction.
+By default `Engine` is configured for transactional testing, so every call to `db.acquire` or `con` usage will return the same connection with already started transaction.
 Transaction is rolled back at the end of test, so all your changes in db are rolled back too.

 You can override this behaviour with `asyncpg_engine` mark:
 ```python